dimajix/flowman/docs/spec/mapping/aggregate.md

 Specifies the name of the input mapping to be aggregated

 * `dimensions` **(mandatory)** *(type: list:string)*:
-Specifies the list of dimensions to aggregate on
+Specifies the list of dimensions to aggregate on.
+Since Flowman 0.18.1 you can also specify valid SQL expressions as dimensions.

 * `aggregations` **(mandatory)** *(type: map:string)*:
 Specifies the list of aggregations to perform.
 Each aggregation has a name (the key in the map) and an aggregation expression.
 The name corresponds to the outgoing column name.

 * `filter` **(optional)** *(type: string)* *(default: empty)*:
-An optional SQL filter expression that is applied *after* aggregation.
+An optional SQL filter expression that is applied *after* aggregation, which corresponds to a `HAVING` filter in classical SQL.

 ## Outputs